 1. Meet the Seller in Person

-One of the best negotiation tips I can give you is to meet the seller and negotiate in person.
+One of the best real estate negotiating tips I can give you is to meet the seller and negotiate in person.

 In a market full of investors where the seller is probably getting similar offers, your interaction with the seller might set you apart from the rest.